 In 2007, Mrs. Deborah Graham was named Ponderosa's school principal.
 She selected Dr. Brendell Reece to be Assistant Principal in 2008.
 Dr. Ralph Draper is the Superintendent of the District.
 In the summer of 2008, Ponderosa underwent major reconstruction to update and improve our school environment.
 Several renovations were made to create a new cafeteria, new classrooms, administrative offices and library.
 We currently have nine portables on the exterior of the building.

-In 2013, Mrs. Brooke Neal became the new Ponderosa Elementary School Principal while Dr. Brendell Reece continues to serve as Assistant Principal.
+From 2013 through 2015, Mrs. Brooke Neal served as Ponderosa Elementary School Principal with Dr. Brendell Reece serving as Assistant Principal.